annitodd/Python-Data-Visualization/README.md

 This workshop does not cover the following:

 - Working with Pandas DataFrames.
 This is covered in [Python Data Wrangling](https://github.com/dlab-berkeley/Python-Data-Wrangling).
-- [Python basics].
+- Python basics.
 These are covered in [Python Fundamentals](https://github.com/dlab-berkeley/Python-Fundamentals).

 ## Installation Instructions